-Salient Systems makes the CompleteView video management system, which offers the ability to control security installations both large and small.
+Salient Systems makes a video management system, which offers the ability to control security installations both large and small.
 CompleteView is built on open architecture and features the easiest path for users looking to move from analog to digital video.
-CompleteView Video Management Software comes with: Video, Alarm, Web, Mapping and Spotlight all from a single platform.
+CompleteView Video Management Software comes with: Video, Alarm, Web, Mapping, and Spotlight all from a single platform.

 Video Signal Distribution